What is a Go-to-Market Strategy? GTM Plan Template + Examples

 • Renewal (Optional): Your customer renews their contract or subscription.

 Right after your sales representative closes the sale, the lead leaves the engage phase and enters the delight phase.
-When your customer has reached this stage, they should be delighted with a painless onboarding process and friendly customer service options.
+When customers reach this stage, they should be delighted by a painless onboarding process and friendly customer service options.

 After that, your customer should ideally turn into a promoter.
 They bring you more customers, keeping the flywheel going and enabling you to grow better.